- Full Time

 The University of Georgia is located in Athens, Georgia, and is approximately a one-hour drive going northeast from Atlanta.
 The campus is the nation’s first chartered state-supported university and home of excellent academic programs, the Peabody Awards, and nationally recognized athletic teams.
 Athens is centered among beautiful surrounding counties with quaint towns, rural landscapes, and rich history.
 The area abounds in local art, music, literature, and theater, and offers many performances by national and international touring artists (https://www.visitathensga.com/media/rankings-press-coverages/ and https://www.visitathensga.com/).
 The cost of living in Athens compares favorably with much of the rest of the country, ranking 17.6% lower than the U.S. average http://www.bestplaces.net/zip-code/georgia/athens/30601.
 Information about UGA-CVM or the radiology section can be found on the following websites: http://vet.uga.edu/vbdi and http://www.vet.uga.edu/personnel/index.php.
 Please note that the academic home for diagnostic imaging is currently transitioning from the Department of Veterinary Biosciences and Diagnostic Imaging to the Department of Small Animal Medicine and Surgery (https://vet.uga.edu/education/academic-departments/small-animal-medicine-and-surgery/).

 Qualified applicants are invited to submit: (1) a letter of intent including professional interests and career goals; (2) curriculum vitae; and (3) name, mailing address, and contact information for three professional references.
 Please apply at: http://www.ugajobsearch.com/postings/174796.
 Questions regarding the position may be directed to Dr. Jane Quandt, Search Committee Chairperson, by email ([email protected]) or telephone (706-202-5707).
-Review will begin as soon as applications are received and will continue until the positions are filled.
-All applications will be fully considered until December 15, 2020; applications will be accepted until the position is filled.
+Review will begin as soon as applications are received.
+All applications will be fully considered until all the positions are filled.
 The employment starting date for the successful candidate is negotiable and can be as early as February 01, 2021.
 As required by University of Georgia policy, the successful candidate will be subject to background investigation.

 The College of Veterinary Medicine values all members of the university community, recognizing that differences in experience and culture can only lead to a more well-rounded, accepting academic environment.
 We have an expectation that all employees will demonstrate a contribution to diversity and inclusion as embodied in our Principles of Community (http://vet.uga.edu/principles-of-community).